Kamran Scot Aghaie, Chair CAL 528 | 204 W 21st St F9400 | Austin, TX 78712-1029 • 512-471-3881

 Housing & Transportation

-- These days, people's first stop is Craigslist, which remains a most effective tool for discovering good rental deals.
+- These days, people's first stop is Craigslist, which is a decent tool for discovering good rental deals.
 In addition to standard apartment complexes and condos, it's not uncommon for 2 or 3 students to get together to rent a small house or bungalow.
 There are many options like this available around town.
+But Craigslist is not a practical option if you're not in Austin to physically look at places.

-- We recommend cross-referencing Craiglist with the neighborhood descriptions listed further down the page on www.utstudent.com to get a sense of where to begin.
-Most students live in these areas because of their proximity to campus and/or transportation options.
+- You might cross-reference Craiglist with the neighborhood descriptions listed further down the page on www.utstudent.com to get a sense of where to begin.
+Most students live in these areas because of their proximity to campus and/or transportation options they provide.

 - You may sign up to receive email notifications on the GCN Housing listserv (GCN = Graduate Coordinator Network)

-- Students may communicate with each other through this listserv, which you have all been added to by the Graduate Coordinator: email@example.com
+- New graduate students in C/DMES may communicate with each other through this listserv, which you have all been added to by the Graduate Coordinator: email@example.com.
+You have also been added several other lists used for other purposes.

 - Here are some other sources which may be useful: UT Off-Campus Housing and one (of many) apartment locaters.